 Three key pieces of legislation support government’s drive to improve access to services and streamline government requirements:

-- goals and objectives of the regulatory reform initiative;
+- goals and objectives of the regulatory and service improvement initiative;

 - the regulatory count, an explanation of the methodology used, and a comparison with prior years; and

-- an assessment of regulatory reform initiatives undertaken in the fiscal year.
+- an assessment of regulatory and service improvement initiatives undertaken in the previous year.

 Examples of changes coordinated through previous Red Tape Reduction Days include: